confluentinc/cp-ansible/docs/VARIABLES.md

 ### fips_enabled

 Boolean to have cp-ansible configure components with FIPS security settings.
-Must have ssl_enabled: true and use Java 11.
+Must have ssl_enabled: true and use Java 8 or 11.
 Only valid for self signed certs and ssl_custom_certs: true, not ssl_provided_keystore_and_truststore: true.

 Default:  false